 Since I never intend to seek public office and the statute of limitations has long passed, I can confess that I stole a bathtub out of an abandoned hotel in the hills above Denver back in the early 80’s.
-And although this story isn’t about a hike or bike ride, I did tell it to a friend on a recent hike, so hopefully that counts.
+Although this story isn’t about a hike or bike ride, I did tell it to a friend on a recent hike, so hopefully that counts.

 Stupid Is As Stupid Does

 In 1881, Jasper Babcock moved his family from Chicago to Evergreen to set up a farm on 160 acres of Bear Creek land.
-But he soon grew tired of farming and built a number of log cabins in addition to a main lodge for “summer boarders.”
+Babcock soon grew tired of farming and built a number of log cabins in addition to a main lodge for “summer boarders.”
 People came to get away from the big city and enjoy the local fishing, hunting, camping and beautiful scenery.

 Horseback riding, golf, and other exclusive activities attracted the wealthy from both coasts.